 - I strongly recommend downloading the Parent Cue App.
 It has an abundance of tools to help with each stage of your child’s life, with a new focus each week.
 It gives you ideas to talk about in the car, around the supper table, etc. We’ve been using Parent Cue to help us concentrate on one bible verse each week.

-- I created this Verse of the Week worksheet to help my boys and I impress God’s scripture on our hearts.
+- I created a Verse of the Week worksheet (below) to help my boys and I impress God’s scripture on our hearts.
 Each day, we take a couple minutes during breakfast time to do each activity.